How a Close Encounter with Death Led me to a Deeper Encounter with God

 These specialists told my parents I might have leukemia and proceeded to do a bone marrow extraction.
 That “test” was more painful than I could ever describe.
 I watched my parents, with tears in their eyes, fear for my life.
 It was a long couple of days for them as I drifted in and out of consciousness.

 Thankfully, after pouring through medical journals, one doctor discovered that I had a very rare and extreme case of a form of mononucleosis (mono).
 This virus nearly killed me and took about 6 months for me to fully recover and regain strength.

-Secondly, I knew in those quiet hospital moments that I would marry Jason.
-He never left my side and spent many hours sitting beside me as I slept writing notes and letters of love.
+Secondly, I knew in those quiet hospital moments that if I survived, I would marry Jason.
+He never left my side and spent many hours sitting beside me as I slept, writing notes and letters of love.
 My parents also saw his commitment and love to me in a way that they needed to witness.
 Jason fought with me for healing, and I will never forget that Christmas and the time we spent together.